5 Marketing Ideas for the Easter Holidays

 Easter is celebrated in most European countries, even by non-Christians.
 They simply celebrate the changing of the seasons and enjoy some of the traditions: chocolate (more on that below)!
 Before we get into the tips, let's look at a couple stats:

-In this first chart, we can see the total retail spending on Easter in the UK (2022).
+In this first chart, we can see the total retail spending on Easter in the UK from 2017 through 2024.
 In 2020, spending broke the £1 billion mark.
-Last year (2022), spending reached £1.3 billion.
+In 2022, spending reached £1.3 billion before taking a dip in 2023 and recovering in 2024.

 Source: Statista